Please do not cut and paste any information here anywhere else.

 - had an Elite Season 10 times in the past 30 years

-Here is the past 20 years of Eliteness.
+Here is what the chart looks like for the past 20 years of Eliteness.

 Elite Program Expiration Date